 - What should be the configuration in terms of hardware and software?

 Test Script development/ Automation test case development

-In this phase, you have to start to develop an automation script and make sure all test script is running fine and should be stable enough.
+In this phase, you must develop an automation script and ensure all test scripts run fine and stable.

 - Start creating a test script based on your requirement

-- Make your script easy, reusable, well structured, and well documented, so if the third person checks your script then he/she can understand your scripts easily.
+- Make your script easy, reusable, well structured, and well documented, so if the third person checks your script, he/she can understand your scripts easily.

-- Use better reporting so in case of failing you can trace your code
+- Use better reporting to trace your code in case of failure.

-- Finally, review your script, and your script should be ready before consumption.
+- Finally, review your script, which should be ready before consumption.